Leelo Tungal

 Leelo Tungal (born 22 June 1947 in Tallinn) is an Estonian poet, children's writer, translator, editor and librettist.

 Life and career

 Tungal studied Estonian literature at the University of Tartu.
 After her graduation, she has worked as a teacher, editor, drama and literature consultant for the Estonian Puppet Theatre, and as a freelance writer.
 In 1994, she founded the children's magazine Hea Laps, and worked as its editor-in-chief until January 2019.
 She has published over 80 books of prose and poetry for children and young adults, has written several libretti for Estonian composers, and has translated children's poetry and plays from Bulgarian, English, Finnish, Russian, and several other languages.

+In 1994, "Nagu merelaine" of her lyric represented Estonia in the Eurovision Song Contest 1994.

 Personal

 Leelo Tungal was married to composer Raimo Kangro; their children are writer Maarja Kangro, artist Kirke Kangro and cultural critic Anna-Magdaleena Kangro.